 Distance from cruise port: (1.8 km) south bank, across the Swing Bridge.

-How to explore Belize for cruise travelers
+How to explore Belize for cruise passengers

 Unless you earnestly wish to explore a couple of historic landmarks in Belize City on foot, almost all highlights and principal attractions in the cruise port require traveling between 15 and 80 miles.
-Therefore, the best way for cruise travelers to explore, discover, and enjoy Belize is with Shore Excursions.
+Therefore, the best way for cruise visitors to explore, discover, and enjoy Belize is with Shore Excursions.
 The only exceptions are Ambergris Caye and Caye Caulker, which can be reached by water taxi.
 More about this in the following paragraphs.

 Shore excursions (shorex)